 Should you need overnight accommodations, please visit the following sites for information about local accommodations. http://geneseony.com or http://fingerlakeswest.com.

 The orientation cost for family members or guests is $25.00 per person and includes orientation materials, a continential breakfast and lunch on Friday, January 17.
-The family program will begin on Thursday, January 16 and will conclude on Friday, January 17.
-Dinner is on your own on Thursday, January 16 (students dine together in the dining hall).
+The family program will begin on Thursday, January 15 (on campus students/families) and will conclude on Friday, January 16.
+Dinner is on your own on Thursday, January 15 (students dine together as part of their orientation program).
 If you plan to attend with your student, please indicate this on the reservation form.